lightblue-platform/lightblue-docs-user/language_specification/data.md

   <common stuff>,
   query: <query_expression,
   update: <update_expression>
-  returning : <projection>
+  projection : <projection>
 }
 ```
 * query: A query expression determining which documents to update
 * update: update expression
-* returning: A projection expression specifying what fields of updated
+* projection: A projection expression specifying what fields of updated
   entities to return

 ### Delete